yangkky/Machine-learning-for-proteins/README.md

 ### Predicting interactions with other molecules

-**The substrate scopes of enzymes: a general prediction model based on machine and deep learning** Alexander Kroll, Sahasra Ranjan, Martin K. M. Engqvist, Martin J. Lercher *Preprint, May 2022.*
+**The substrate scopes of enzymes: a general prediction model based on machine and deep learning** Alexander Kroll, Sahasra Ranjan, Martin K. M. Engqvist, Martin J. Lercher.
+*Preprint, May 2022.*
 [[10.1101/2022.05.24.493213](https://doi.org/10.1101/2022.05.24.493213)]